-EHarmony: like the Titanic or kayak?
+EHarmony: Is it like the Titanic or a kayak?

 Veronica jumped on the EHarmony boat expecting a Crystal Cruise experience, replete with fascinating men, sparkling conversations, interesting destinations and a whole lot of fun.